Daeer-Projects/Converter.Temperature/README.md

 ### Caveat

 When you use a double, and you set a value to convert that is at or just below double.MaxValue, then your conversion will fail.
-This is because the double.MaxValue is so big, the conversion calculations are too small for the double to notice.
+This is because the `double.MaxValue` is so big, the conversion calculations are too small for the double to notice.

-For example, if I want to convert double.MaxValue (Celsius) to Kelvin, (which adds 273 to it), I would expect the calculation to return double.Infinity.
+For example, if I want to convert `double.MaxValue` (Celsius) to Kelvin (which adds 273 to it), I would expect the calculation to return `double.Infinity`.
 However, it doesn't, so I had to work around that problem.

 If your value, times it by 1.01 doesn't hit the infinity, then this library will return a valid value.
-Your application may not be able to display it though.
+Your application may not be able to display it.

 ### Exceptions